Reiner Heidorn: Green, Infinity, and Dissolution

 LeiXiang Gallery, Taipei, Taiwan 2021

-Giudecca Art District, Venice, Italy 2021
+Giudecca Art District, architecture biennale, Venice, Italy 2021

 City of Graz, Glockenturm Graz, Austria 2020